nameera3006/mcq-app/README.md

 2. ```Dashboard``` - A dashboard is provided to admin only:heavy_check_mark: ``` functionalities such as create test, add questions , options and their respective answers.
 Also can view the result of all candidate ```.

-3. Option to add question in test pool, set number of question appear in test, set time:heavy_check_mark: ``` We have created the add question panel to store questions with thier respective answers. ```
+3. Option to add question in test pool, set no. of question appear in test, set time:heavy_check_mark: ``` We have created the add question panel to store questions with thier respective answers. ```

 4. Page to view all submitted test results:heavy_check_mark: '''A table of all candidates will be displayed with their respective scores```.